caktus/aws-load-balancer-controller-examples/README.md

 * Create a wildcard certificate in ACM for the domain `*.saguaro.caktustest.net` and update the annotation in the `echoserver-ingress.yaml` file with the ARN of the certificate.
-* Create a certificate in ACM for the domain `echoserver1a.saguaro.caktustest.net`
+* Create a certificate in ACM for the domain `echoserver2b.saguaro.caktustest.net` and `www.echoserver2b.saguaro.caktustest.net` in AWS ACM

 ### Create resources